tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 To enable attestation workflows, implementations of the Exported Authenticator API MUST support the following:

 1. Authenticator Generation
-   - The API MUST support the inclusion of attestation evidence within the Certificate message provided as input.
+   - The API MUST support the inclusion of attestation credentials within the Certificate message provided as input.

 2. Context Retrieval
    - The certificate_request_context MUST be provided in all cases to ensure proper validation of attestation evidence.